Blog & News

 What does this mean for hundreds of AIM members affected by the tariffs that have either been imposed or put on hold during the past several months?
 It’s impossible to tell – and that’s why the watchword for now is caution.

-On April 2, President Trump imposed so-called reciprocal tariffs of up to 50% on countries with which the United States runs a trade deficit and 10% baseline tariffs on almost everybody else.
+The background: President Trump on April 2 imposed so-called reciprocal tariffs of up to 50% on countries with which the United States runs a trade deficit and 10% baseline tariffs on almost everybody else.
 He later suspended the reciprocal tariffs for 90 days to give countries time to agree to reduce barriers to U.S. exports.
 But he kept the baseline tariffs in place.
 Claiming extraordinary power to act without congressional approval, he justified the taxes under IEEPA by declaring the United States’ longstanding trade deficits “a national emergency.”

 But the levies also roiled financial markets, disrupted supply chains and drove a wedge through many long-standing relationships between AIM members and overseas markets.

-Will other nations reduce the reciprocal tariffs they imposed in response to US levies?
-America’s trading partners reacted carefully to the decision.
+America’s trading partners reacted carefully to both court decisions.
 Don Farrell, Australia’s trade minister told The New York Times that his country would “study this ruling” while noting that “they may be subject to further legal processes.”
 In Britain, a government spokesman said that the court ruling was a domestic issue for the United States and noted that this was only the first stage of legal proceedings.

-And, most importantly, will the Appeals Court or Supreme Court ultimately overturn the Court of International Trade?
+The most important question now confronting AIM members at this juncture is whether the Appeals Court or Supreme Court will ultimately overturn the Court of International Trade decision on the merits.

 All that uncertainty underscores the need for companies to proceed with caution.
-Some companies may reassess the way they run their supply chains, perhaps speeding up shipments to the United States to offset the risk that the tariffs will be reinstated on appeal.
+Some companies may reassess the way they run their supply chains, perhaps speeding up shipments to the United States to offset the risk that the tariffs will be confirmed on appeal and re-imposed after 90 days.
 But the on-again-off-again pattern that has characterized the rollout of tariffs to this point is likely to continue through this next chapter.

 In the meantime, experts urge companies to continue to foster relationships with international partners.